m-kaif07/Jarvis---Your-Personal-Voice-Activated-Assistant-with-Face-Lock-/README.md

 Enjoy a more streamlined and efficient digital experience!

+TYPES OF COMMAND IT CAN TAKE:
+1- send email- it'll ask 2 things- whom to send and what to send 2- Open youtube
+3- open google
+4- search on google, it'll ask for what to search, you need to say that query 5- play music
+6- open notepad or any other app which is present in any query 7- what's the time now
+8- search on wikipedia - you need to say anything you want to search on wikipedia. for example 'Tom Cruise Wikipedia' 9- open any other website or app. before that, you need to provide a path or link of that app or website.
+10- Exit or quit
+--> it can be Modified for a number of commands, depending upon the user's requirements, and if integrated with hardware, it can also be used as a robot.

 Contribute:

 We welcome contributions, bug reports, and feature requests.
 Feel free to fork the repository, make improvements, and submit pull requests to enhance Jarvis.